DIAGNijmegen/website-content/website-ai-for-health/content/pages/courses/   apply.md

 <!--More information and instructions how to apply can be found on [this internal Radboudumc page](https://www.radboudumc.nl/en/intranet/information-for-researchers/news-events-and-more/projects/radboudaiforhealth/cursus-ai-voor-medewerkers).-->

 **For external participants**:<br>
-If you are interested, please send the following information to <aiforhealth@radboudumc.nl>:

 - Motivation letter (max 1 A4).
 - CV (max 1 A4).
 - The track you would like to follow (short or in-depth track, see [course program](https://www.ai-for-health.nl/courses/course-program/) for details).